Scientific name: Lythrum salicaria

 Why Should I Care?

-Purple loosestrife forms dense stands that outcompete native plants for space, light, and pollinators, and provide poor habitat for waterfowl.
-It alters the structure and function of wetlands, clogs waterways and irrigation system, affects rice and other agricultural production, and reduces livestock forage quality.
+Purple loosestrife forms dense stands that outcompete native plants for space, light, and pollinators.
+It also provides poor habitat for native wetland birds.
+It alters wetland structure and function, clogs waterways and irrigation systems, affects agricultural production, and reduces the pasture quality for livestock grazing.

 How Can We Stop It?

 Remove any plants from gardens to reduce seed sources and do not plant purple loosestrife.
-Purple loosestrife is listed as a Class B Noxious Weed in Washington, meaning it is designated for control in certain state regions.
+This plant is on Washington’s Noxious Weed Seed and Plant Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute leafy spurge plants, plant parts, or seeds.
+Purple loosestrife also is listed as a Class B Noxious Weed in Washington, meaning it is designated for control in certain state regions.

 What Are Its Characteristics?